Tutuban station (LRT)

 Tutuban station is a proposed Manila Light Rail Transit (LRT) station situated on Line 2.
 It is part of the Line 2 West Extension project, a 3.02 km extension from Recto station to the Manila North Harbor in Tondo.
-The west extension project calls for the construction of three additional elevated stations: two on Recto Avenue and one on Mel Lopez Boulevard near Pier 4 of the Manila North Harbor.
+The west extension project calls for the construction of three additional elevated stations: two on Recto Avenue and one on Zaragoza Street near Pier 4 of the Manila North Harbor.
 It was approved by the National Economic and Development Authority on May 19, 2015.
+Ayala Land Inc., will benefit the said station as they already acquired Tutuban Center.
+Future developments will soon progress at the area the same time with LRT Tutuban Station construction.

-The station would be the first for trains headed west from Recto and the eleventh for trains headed from Antipolo.
+The station would be the first for trains headed west from Recto and the eleventh for trains headed from Masinag.
 It would be located next to the Tutuban Center Mall near the intersection of Recto Avenue with Abad Santos Avenue 20 meters away, leading to the Tutuban railway station, connecting Line 2 with the PNR Metro Commuter Line and in the future with the PNR North-South Commuter Rail.

 Currently, the station is in the planning stages.